adamkelly1234/GraphProgProj/README.md

 web browser.

 Using the arrow keys the player controls the hero.
-If the player is caught by the devil, a 'GAME OVER' signs shows up indicating the end of the game.
+If the player is caught by the White devil, a 'GAME OVER' signs shows up indicating the end of the game.

 The player can start a new session by clicking in the text: